-Traditional digital agencies will typically draw talent from a geographically restricted pool.
+Traditional recruitment agencies will typically draw talent from a geographically restricted pool.
 This could be as large as a whole country or as small as a single postcode, but either way they are restricted.
-This means that external digital agencies are less likely to have people with the right expertise for the job and more commonly have a bench of emerging but less experienced talent as the more experienced staff find more comfortable permanent positions elsewhere.
+This means that recruitment agencies are less likely to have people with the right expertise for the job.

 The nature of eCommerce is such that it naturally lends itself to remote working.
 This enables eCommerce managers to look further afield when recruiting for their in-house agencies and drastically widens the possible pool of talent available by a global scale and greatly increases the chances of finding the perfect person for your project and can be a real asset if, like Farfetch and Gymshark, you have ambitions for international expansion and need understandings of different markets.